The very beginning

 image

-Chief Science Officer of Killer Snails, is a Professor in Chemistry and Biochemistry at Hunter College and CUNY-Graduate Center, with scientific appointments at the American Museum of Natural History and Weill Cornell Medicine.
-She received several awards including, a 2023 NIH Pioneer Award, an NSF CAREER Award, was elected Champion Young Scientist and 2020 Sustainability Pioneer by the World Economic Forum.
-Her PhD is from the Rockefeller University.
+Chief Science Officer of Killer Snails.
+Dr. Holford is a professor of Organismic and Evolutionary Biology at Harvard University as well as the Curator of Malacology in the Museum of Comparative Zoology.
+She gave a TED talk on the power of venom, received a 2023 NIH Pioneer Award, an NSF CAREER Award, and was elected Champion Young Scientist and 2020 Sustainability Pioneer by the World Economic Forum.

 image

-Chief Science Officer of Killer Snails, is a Professor in Chemistry and Biochemistry at Hunter College and CUNY-Graduate Center, with scientific appointments at the American Museum of Natural History and Weill Cornell Medicine.
-She received several awards including, a 2023 NIH Pioneer Award, an NSF CAREER Award, was elected Champion Young Scientist and 2020 Sustainability Pioneer by the World Economic Forum.
-Her PhD is from the Rockefeller University.
+Chief Science Officer of Killer Snails.
+Dr. Holford is a professor of Organismic and Evolutionary Biology at Harvard University as well as the Curator of Malacology in the Museum of Comparative Zoology.
+She gave a TED talk on the power of venom, received a 2023 NIH Pioneer Award, an NSF CAREER Award, and was elected Champion Young Scientist and 2020 Sustainability Pioneer by the World Economic Forum.

 image